asantanacu/adsstore/README.md

 #install
 Clone in a PHP server and point the host to public folder (../adsstore/public).
-Run composer, only to use the autoload for namespaces and only the external package "fzaninotto/faker".
+Run composer, only to use the autoload for namespaces and the external package "fzaninotto/faker".

 #setup
 Open config/conf.php and enter the database configuration